Lab members

 William Wang

-Role: Associate Researcher
+Role: Senior Associate Researcher

 Greetings, I am William!
 The wide applications of innate immune system modulation in treating a variety of diseases drew my interest, and I first came to the Teunissen lab in 2021.
 I obtained my bachelors in biochemistry from King’s College London, and have experience with in vitro studies elucidating the role of ABI3BP and Meox2 in the senescence of mouse embryonic fibroblast.
 Here, I am involved through the process of developing novel nanotherapeutics to the testing of said nanotherapeutics in in vivo studies.
 I am excited to both participate in interesting research pushing forward the field of nanomedicine, as well as learning and consolidating various technical skills.